Countdown (Beyoncé song): Live performances

 A performance of Knowles singing "Countdown" live on Late Night with Jimmy Fallon was taped in July 2011.
 The performance aired on November 11, 2011.
 Backed by The Roots, Knowles gave her performance, wearing a black dress.
 During the ITV special A Night With Beyoncé which aired on December 4 in the United Kingdom, Knowles performed "Countdown" to a selected crowd of fans.
 In May 2012, Knowles performed "Countdown" during her Revel Presents: Beyoncé Live revue in Revel Atlantic City.
 The performance began with Knowles' "ululations and moans" as stated by Maura Johnston of The Village Voice.
 During the performance, scenes of the music video of the song were shown behind Knowles and the LED screens flashed blinding walls of color.
 Ben Ratliff of The New York Times mentioned "Countdown" in the "almost continuous high point" of the concert.
 Georgette Cline of The Boombox wrote that Knowles "got the crowd on their feet" with the performance of the song.
 "Countdown" served as a video interlude that preceded "Crazy in Love" during The Mrs. Carter Show World Tour in 2013.
 In 2016, the singer performed "Countdown" along with "Hold Up" during the set list of The Formation World Tour.
-She also included the song on her setlist for her co-headling OTR II tour with Jay-Z.
+She also included the song on her setlist for her co-headline OTR II tour with Jay-Z.